kpumuk/meta-tags/README.md

 ### Twitter Cards

 Twitter cards make it possible for you to attach media experiences to Tweets that link to your content.
-There are 3 card types (summary, photo and player).
+There are 3 card types (summary, photo, and player).
 Here's an example for summary:

 ```ruby
 set_meta_tags twitter: {